-The school had invited in several authors and illustrators.
-Planning the day must have taken some doing - well done Hollywood Primary!
 The children were all so enthusiastic and fired up about the day.
 It was great to witness.

 I started with a hall full of KS2 children, all wanting to find out how I became a children's writer and what I actually do!!
 I think I enlightened them a little.